 Level 3: multi-disciplinary support and Family Solutions

-This involves a more intensive help with multiple agencies working together to avoid a statutory intervention.
+Family Solutions will allocate a dedicated family worker and work with multiple agencies to avoid a statutory intervention.

 A plan is developed with the family to manage how these agencies work together and a lead key worker oversees it.
 This could be someone from Family Solutions.

 - have a disability resulting in complex needs

 - have poor engagement with key services such as school or health